aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pptm-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to XLSM in Android via Java or Online App" h2="Export PPTM file to XLSM in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can easily convert PPTM file to XLSM in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPTM file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSM.
+<h2>Why to Convert</h2>

+Converting a PPTM file to XLSM can be beneficial for a variety of reasons.
+XLSM files are more compatible with a wider range of applications, making them easier to share and collaborate on.
+Additionally, XLSM files are more secure than PPTM files, as they are less vulnerable to malicious attacks.

+<h2>How Aspose.Total Helps for PPTM to XLSM Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that can help you easily convert PPTM files to XLSM.
+The process is simple and straightforward, and can be completed in two steps.
+First, you can use Aspose.Slides for Android via Java to export the PPTM file to HTML.
+Then, you can use Aspose.Cells for Android via Java to convert the HTML to XLSM.
+This process is quick and efficient, and can be completed in a matter of minutes.
+Additionally, Aspose.Total for Android via Java is easy to use and requires no coding knowledge.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}